Medical Student Education

 Anesthesiology Clerkship – Introduction to Anesthesiology

-Under the supervision of our Director of Medical Student Education, Dr. Jennifer Macpherson, this two week basic elective is highly popular amongst our 3rd and 4th year medical students.
+Under the supervision of our Director of Medical Student Education, Dr. Olga Vornovitsky, this two week basic elective is highly popular amongst our 3rd and 4th year medical students.
 Students are paired with senior residents 1:1 and exposed to the entire perioperative experience.
 The first week includes a day in the Preadmission Evaluation Center and another day in the Post Anesthesia Recovery Unit.
 In addition, there is a workshop in airway management and a simulator session covering crisis management.
 The student is encouraged to be an active member of the anesthesia team – learning to do pre-ops, come up with a general anesthetic plan, and given a variety of reading assignments and opportunities for procedures.

 Advanced Anesthesiology Clerkship